sabhisharma-ise/MUCE_app/README.md

 # Music Recommendation App

 Welcome to the Music Recommendation App!
-This Node.js and Express project allows users to discover new songs based on their preferred genre and artist.
+This Node.js and Express project allows users to discover new songs.
+It provides personalized music recommendations based on user input of genre and artist.

 ## Project Structure